 The UNC Police Department is staffed by 15 sworn full-authority Level 1 Colorado POST certified police officers, as well as numerous support positions.
 The Department is broken out in the following divisions:

 The Command Staff consists of the Chief of Police and Assistant Chief of Police.
 The Command Staff plans, organizes, directs and coordinates the general law enforcement and public safety program at the University, including uniformed patrol, investigations, crime prevention, emergency management, security functions, parking services, communications and records management, and overall operations of the Department

-The UNC Police Department's Patrol Division is split into two teams, each supervised by a Sergeant.
+The UNC Police Department's Patrol Division is split into two teams, each supervised by a Corporal.
 The Patrol Division is responsible for patrolling the UNC campus to enforce federal and state law, as well as University regulations, protect persons and property, prevent, detect and solve crimes and to maintain order.
 They also enforce traffic regulations, investigate traffic accidents and issue tickets.
 The Patrol Division also assist other law enforcement agencies and University departments.

 Training and Crime Prevention